-2 Matters of Significance to Maori 2.1.1 General Add a new section at the end of 2.1.1: Legislation passed in 2010 and 2012 introduced a new era of co-management for the Waikato and Waipa River catchments.
+2 Matters of Significance to Maori 2.1.1 General Legislation passed in 2010 and 2012 introduced a new era of co-management for the Waikato and Waipa River catchments.
 Co-management provides ways for iwi to manage the rivers together with central and local government.
-Waikato and Waipa River iwi - Ngati Maniapoto, Raukawa, Ngati Tuwharetoa, Te Arawa River Iwi and Waikato-Tainui - and Waikato Regional Council have been partners in developing the Healthy Rivers: Plan for Change/ Wai Ora: He Rautaki Whakapaipai project.
+Waikato and Waipa Riveriwi-Ngati Maniapoto, Raukawa, Ngati Tuwharetoa, Te Arawa River Iwi and Waikato-Tainui-and Waikato Regional Council have been partners in developing the Healthy Rivers: Plan for Change/ Wai Ora: He Rautaki Whakapaipai project.
 This project was set up to assist in achieving the Vision and Strategy for the Waikato River/ Te Ture Whaimana o Te Awa o Waikato.
 This Vision and Strategy is the primary direction-setting document for the Waikato and Waipa Rivers and focuses on restoring and protecting the health and well-being of the rivers for current and future generations.